Frank Lloyd Wright’s architecture school might stay open

 The boards of both the school and foundation had come up with a plan to keep the school going through the end of July 2021 to allow current students to finish their degrees.
 The foundation would have donated the use of the two Wright properties during that time.
 But the school’s board didn’t unanimously approve the plan.

-Aron Meudt-Thering, spokeswoman for the Taliesin Preservation, the nonprofit in charge preserving the Wisconsin Wright property and hosting public education programming at the site, said her organization supports both the school and the foundation.
+Aron Meudt-Thering, spokeswoman for Taliesin Preservation, the nonprofit in charge of preserving the Wisconsin Wright property and hosting public education programming at the site, said the organization supports both the school and the foundation.

 “We are supportive of both organizations because we’re partners with both entities,” Meudt-Thering said.
 “We hope that they work out their differences.”